Scott3142/python-programming/site/codelabs/part-5.md

     seconds.advance()

     # 3. Advancing the other hands when required
-    if (seconds.getValue() == 0):
+    if (seconds.get_value() == 0):
         minutes.advance()

-        if (minutes.getValue() == 0):
+        if (minutes.get_value() == 0):
             hours.advance()
 ```

 **Object-oriented programming is primarily about isolating concepts into their own entities or, in other words, creating abstractions**.
 Despite the previous example, one might deem it pointless to create an object containing only a number since the same could be done directly with variables.
 However, that is not always the case.

 Separating a concept into its own class is a good idea for many reasons.
 Firstly, certain details (such as the rotation of a hand) can be hidden inside the class (i.e., **abstracted**).
 Instead of typing an if-statement and an assignment operation, it's enough for the one using the clock hand to call a clearly-named method `advance()`.
-The resulting clock hand may be used as a building block for other programs as well - the class could be named `CounterLimitedFromTop`, for instance.
+The resulting clock hand may be used as a building block for other programs as well - the class could be named `counter_limited_from_top`, for instance.
 That is, a class created from a distinct concept can serve multiple purposes.
 Another massive advantage is that since the details of the implementation of the clock hand are not visible to its user, they can be changed if desired.

 We realized that the clock contains three hands, i.e., it consists of three concepts.
 The clock is a concept in and of itself.
 As such, we can create a class for it too.
 Next, we create a class called "Clock" that hides the hands inside of it.